konspyre/avrrrinator/hardware/revA/README.md

 ## Assembly

+1. Snap 3 pins off of the breakaway header and solder it into the voltage selection area.
+2. Solder in the 6-pin ISP header
+3. Solder in the Bus Pirate mating header (10 pins).

+#### Assembly notes

 Most of the difficulty in assembling this board is soldering the 10-pin mating header.
 There is an alignment line silkscreened on the back to assist with getting it straight (and in the right orientation).
 To get a decent result, try soldering one corner pin in, aligning it with the silk, and then tacking in an opposite corner.